You must have heard of “VPN”. You might even be using one right now and want to brag about how it keeps your network “secure” as if you knew better.

 If you use an Android phone, it comes with one from Google. iOS devices will automatically get one from Apple.
 All you have to do is go to the VPN section of the device and turn it on.
 (This section also allows you to create a VPN connection with a standard server.)

 There are also those from other parties.
 Cloudflare’s WARP is quite popular and useful.
-The drawer below will give you more info.
+The cabinet below will give you more info.

 Cloudflare’s WARP